aimhigherweb/iec_website/content/what-we-do/optical-coherance-tomography-angiography-oct-a.md

 #### OCT-A in Glaucoma

 Glaucoma is a progressive eye disease that causes gradual optic nerve damage over time.
-In the early stages, no vision loss is noticed by the patient.
-Due to the insidious nature of glaucoma, it is difficult to detect and diagnose in the very early stages with conventional imaging.
+In the early stages, people with glaucoma don't notice any vision loss.
+Due to the insidious nature of glaucoma, it can be difficult to detect and diagnose in the very early stages with conventional imaging.

-Recent evidence has shown there is a strong link between the ocular vasculature and glaucoma.<sup>2,3</sup> The vascular perfusion and blood flow density within superficial retinal vessels has been found to be significantly decreased in glaucomatous eyes, when compared to healthy eyes.<sup>4</sup> This difference is noted prior to any vision loss occurs and may be used to differentiate between healthy eyes and those with pre-perimetric glaucoma (i.e. structural glaucomatous changes have occurred without causing a measurable visual defect).<sup>5</sup>
+Recent evidence has shown there is a strong link between the eye's blood vessel network and glaucoma.<sup>2,3</sup> The flow of blood and the amount of blood itself in surface-level  vascular perfusion and blood flow density within superficial retinal vessels has been found to be significantly decreased in glaucomatous eyes, when compared to healthy eyes.<sup>4</sup> This difference is noted prior to any vision loss occurs and may be used to differentiate between healthy eyes and those with pre-perimetric glaucoma (i.e. structural glaucomatous changes have occurred without causing a measurable visual defect).<sup>5</sup>

 By analyzing the blood vessels with the high definition OCT-A scans in combination with conventional OCT, we can detect glaucoma and monitor the risk of glaucoma development much earlier and with greater accuracy.<sup>2, 3, 4, 5</sup>